Muthung/Python/Leetcode-Interview-Questions/Stack/Simplify Path/README.md

     The path only contains the directories on the path from the root directory to the target file or directory (i.e., no period *'.'* or double period *'..'*)

 Return the simplified canonical path.

+#### Implementation

+Split the input path by slashes to obtain individual components (directories and file names).

+Initialize an empty stack to keep track of the canonical path.

+Iterate through each component obtained from step 1.

+For each component, handle the following cases:

+    a.
+If it is a single period ('.'), simply skip it as it refers to the current directory.

+    b.
+If it is a double period ('..'), pop the top element from the stack (if the stack is not empty) as it refers to going up one level.

+    c.
+If it is an empty string or contains only slashes, skip it as it represents consecutive slashes.

+    d.
+For any other valid component, push it onto the stack.

+After processing all components, construct the simplified canonical path using the elements in the stack.